+356-2033-01-78

-Relocation to Malta: benefits of Malta permanent residence and citizenship
+Relocation to Malta: paths to residency and citizenship

 Malta is a developed country with a high quality of life.
-Expats choose this country for immigration for a relatively low cost of living and more than 300 sunny days a year.
+Expats choose this country for immigration for its relatively low cost of living and over 300 sunny days a year.

-Read on to find out the reasons to move to Malta and the benefits of permanent residency and citizenship in this country.
+Read on to learn about the reasons to move to Malta and the benefits of permanent residency and citizenship in this country.

 Moving to Malta: benefits of Malta permanent residence and citizenship